idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tests/sinks/sinks_tests.md

 Kernels.
 These Kernels do not employ any upwinding whatsoever, so less numerical diffusion is expected.
 This is demonstrated in [s09_fig].
 Two additional points may also be
-nocied: (1) the lack of upwinding has produced a "bump" in the mass-fraction profile near the concentrated side; (2) the lack of upwinding means the temperature profile moves slightly slower than it should.
+noticed: (1) the lack of upwinding has produced a "bump" in the mass-fraction profile near the concentrated side; (2) the lack of upwinding means the temperature profile moves slightly slower than it should.
 These two affects reduce as the mesh density is increased, however.